 Some jurisdictions in Minnesota hold elections by mail instead of voting at polling places.

-All non-metropolitan townships and cities with less than 400 registered voters located outside of the Minneapolis/St. Paul seven-county metropolitan area can choose to hold elections by mail.
+Cities with fewer than 400 registered voters and townships of any size can choose to hold elections by mail.

 You can see if you live in a mail ballot precinct by entering your address into the Polling Place Finder.
 If you live in a mail ballot precinct, you will see a message that ballots are mailed to registered voters.
 You will also see the location of the central polling place where you can drop off their ballot, vote in person, or register on Election Day.